-The department´s educational and research programmes covers vast areas of the IT field: from telecommunication via antennas to artificial intelligence, from basic theories via algorithms to implementations on silicone and in biomedical systems.
-Digital information is currently used in nearly any context; digital broadcast of radio and television, internet and mobile telephony are just some examples.
+The department's educational and research programmes covers vast areas of the IT field: from telecommunication via antennas to artificial intelligence, from basic theories via algorithms to implementations on silicone and in biomedical systems.
+Digital information is currently used in nearly any context; digital broadcast of radio and television, internet and mobile devices are just some examples.
 Future devices and systems will increasingly be based on a complicated collaboration between different techniques.
-It is in this light the department´s breadth should be seen.
+It is in this light the department's wide range should be seen.

-In Electroscience, about 60 employees are working in four research groups.
+In Electroscience, about 60 employees are working in four research groups; Electronic Design, Radio Systems, Signal Processing and Theoretical Electrical Engineering.
 The groups work together focusing on applications in, for example, wireless communication and medical engineering.

 In Electronic Design, integrated circuits (microchips) with specific functions are designed and developed, mainly for wireless communication, image processing and medical applications, e.g. pacemakers.
 The demands vary depending on the area of application, but high computational capacity and low energy consumption are central.
 Research is carried out in both analogue and digital circuits, as well as conversion between these kinds of signals.

 Keywords: circuit design, analogue, digital, integrated circuits, FPGA, field-programmable gate array

 Researchers in Radio Systems are working on the basic issues of radio communication.
 They are studying the propagation of radio waves from transmitters to receivers, and developing technical solutions as well as complete systems.
 Their main aims are to develop quick, efficient and robust systems for future wireless communication.